funkadelic/ha-acwd/INSTALLATION.md

 ## Granular Hourly Data

 The integration automatically imports hourly water usage data into Home Assistant's long-term statistics database.
-This provides **granular hourly breakdowns** in the Energy Dashboard for historical days.
+This provides **near real-time hourly breakdowns** in the Energy Dashboard.

 ### How It Works

-1. **First-Time Setup**: On initial installation, the integration automatically imports the **last 7 days** of hourly water usage data.
-This provides immediate historical context in your Energy Dashboard.
+1. **First-Time Setup**: On initial installation, the integration automatically imports **yesterday's complete hourly data**.
+This provides immediate feedback that the integration is working.
-2. **Ongoing Automatic Import**: Every 6 hours, the integration automatically imports hourly data for 2 days ago (accounting for ACWD's 24-hour data delay)
+2. **Ongoing Automatic Import**: Every hour, the integration automatically imports **today's partial hourly data** (whatever ACWD has available, typically with a 3-4 hour delay)
-3. **Energy Dashboard Integration**: The hourly data appears in the Energy Dashboard, allowing you to see water usage broken down by hour for any historical day
+3. **Energy Dashboard Integration**: The hourly data appears in the Energy Dashboard, allowing you to see water usage broken down by hour
 4. **Long-term Storage**: Data is stored in Home Assistant's statistics database, separate from regular sensor states

-**Note:** The initial 7-day import happens in the background after setup completes.
-You can check the Home Assistant logs to monitor progress.
+5. **Smart Duplicate Handling**: Re-importing the same hour automatically replaces the old value - no duplicates

+**Example:** At 2 PM, you'll typically see today's data up to ~11 AM.
+The integration fetches updates every hour as more data becomes available.

 ### Manual Data Import Services